Educational Grants and Opportunities

 • Applicant must be from Colorado, Wyoming, or New Mexico and in good academic standing.

-• The winner must show proof of enrollment in the environment-related program at their college or university for fall 2022 to receive a grant.
+• Selected applicant(s) must show proof of enrollment in the environment-related program at their college or university for fall 2025 to receive grant.
 Grants are paid directly to the student's account at their school.

 Tony Campman Educational Grant